Roblox-Terminators/Roblox-Auto-DSA/README.md

 # Contributing
 Interested in helping / contributing to this cause?
 Consider pulling this repo.
 If you want to join as a full dev, give us some backgruond info about yourself, for example your experience with programming.
 We'd love to have more people who can help our goal ;)

+# WE ABIDE BY THE TOS.
+NOTHING SHOWN HERE BREAKS THE RULES OF GITHUB OR ROBLOX.